Programming

 With your Z tables, you can do code pushdown any way you fancy.
 Nothing has changed—except, as you’ll see, when it comes to business objects, which have to revolve around a CDS view.

-Changes to Business Logic Layer
+Changes to the RAP Business Logic Layer

 The changes in this area are a bit more radical.
 The BOPF you know and love is no more.
 It’s been replaced by something that—though conceptually identical—is implemented in a totally different way technically.
 In case you have a heart attack when you read that BOPF is now in “maintenance mode” when you’ve just spent the last three years writing all your new applications using BOPF—as SAP recommended—fear not: SAP says that your investment is safe and that from 2020 there will be native integration between RAP and BOPF, although it does say that once RAP is available to you, don’t use BOPF for any new developments.